filakhtov/gentoo-use-docs/sys-block/parted.md

 It is safe to disable the flag.

-### selinux
+### verify-sig
-Pass the `--enable-selinux` option to the configure script.
-Link the `libparted` library against the `libselinux` and the `libsepol` libraries.
+Download the digital signature file provided with the source code and use it to verify the integrity of the source code archive before extracting it and building the package.

-This flag should only ever be toggled system-wide, e.g. as part of a SELinux-enabled Portage profile.
+It is safe to disable this flag, and it can be useful for security-oriented users.